Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems

+Further permutations of these results are available.
+For example, if explicit dipole-dipole interactions that are not naturally present are added into the multipolar-gauge description, then a no-go theorem re-emerges \cite{bialynicki-birula_no-go_1979,haug_quantum_1994,de_bernardis_breakdown_2018,stefano_resolution_2019}.
+A very recent contribution \cite{andolina_cavity_2019} argues without the two-level approximation that a superradiant phase is impossible, but this treatment considers only the radiative quantum subsystem and is again proved in the Coulomb gauge.
+If, rather than just the radiative subsystem, one also considers variations in the electrostatic interactions that are present within the Coulomb-gauge, then an apparently different ferroelectric phase transition is predicted.
+This, however, does not lead to superradiance \cite{keeling_coulomb_2007}.
+Thus, despite numerous contributions spanning several decades, the occurrence and nature of the phase transition in generic many-emitter light-matter systems, and how this relates to the choice of gauge, are fundamental questions whose answers remain unclear, yet still highly relevant~\cite{PhysRevLett.122.017401,andolina_cavity_2019,PhysRevLett.123.207402,guerci2020superradiant,andolina2020theory}.

-Up to the point of truncating the material dipoles to two levels each, our treatment is fully gauge-invariant.
-At this stage predictions for any given physical observable could not possibly depend on which interaction terms are present through a particular choice of gauge.
-Even upon making the two-level approximation, we are able to prove that a {\em unique} physical phase transition does generally occur in generic many-dipole {\em cavity} QED systems.
-Thus, the original ``no-go theorem" that has prompted extensive debate in the past, is in the first place physically baseless even when only considering cavity QED systems.
-We show that the abnormal phase of the system is unambiguously signalled by a macroscopic average of the gauge-invariant transverse polarisation field ${\bf P}_{\rm T}$, which equals the longitudinal electric field ${\bf E}_{\rm L}$ except at the point-dipole positions themselves.
-Whether the abnormal phase is characterised as ferroelectric or as superradiant depends on the choice of gauge, which controls the relative extent to which the field ${\bf P}_{\rm T}$ is included within the radiative quantum subsystem.
-Importantly, our approach clearly shows that different viewpoints provided by different gauges are not contradictory, they are in fact equivalent.
-Specifically, they are simply different ways of viewing the same phenomenon in terms of physically different light and matter subsystems.
+Here we resolve these fundamental issues by proving that a {\em unique} physical phase transition does occur in generic many-dipole {\em cavity} QED systems and that the abnormal phase of the system is unambiguously signalled by a macroscopic average of the gauge-invariant transverse polarisation field ${\bf P}_{\rm T}$.
+This equals the longitudinal electric field ${\bf E}_{\rm L}$ except at the point-dipole positions themselves.
+Crucial to the resolution provided is the recognition that QED subsystems are gauge-relative, meaning that each gauge provides different {\emph{gauge-invariant}} definitions of the light and matter subsystems.
+Whether the abnormal phase is characterised as ferroelectric or as superradiant depends on the extent to which ${\bf E}_{\rm L}={\bf P}_{\rm T}$ is included within the radiative quantum subsystem and this is controlled by the gauge choice.
+We thereby show that the different viewpoints provided by different gauges are not contradictory, but in fact equivalent, as required.
+In particular, correct no-go statements such as in Ref.~\cite{andolina_cavity_2019} are reconciled with correct counter no-go statements such as in Ref.~\cite{vukics_adequacy_2012}.
+Such results are found to be different ways of viewing the same phenomenon in terms of physically different quantum subsystems.
+By converting the apparent gauge non-invariance of the phase transition into a proof of gauge-invariance, our results resolve the associated long-standing controversies.